-The same rules apply at AeroMusicals events as whenever music is played at model shows, demos, etc. Rights have to be paid by the Event Organiser, not the competitor.
-The implication is that competitors may choose and use any music they want, their only responsibility being to produce a detailed list of the music pieces (or extracts, whatever the length) to allow final payment of rights to the proper owners.
+The same rules apply at Artistic Aerobatics and AeroMusicals events as whenever music is played at model shows, demos, etc: rights have to be paid by the Event Organiser, not the competitor.
+The implication is that competitors may choose and use any music they want, their only responsibility being to produce a detailed list of the music pieces (or extracts, whatever the length) to allow final payment of rights to the proper owners by the Organiser.